kristbaum/pem_rl_game/README.md

 | Collision Reward Touching own piece | Reward for touching one of your own chess pieces  | Intended to incentivise movement and interaction of the agent |
 | CR Kick Motion (Chain reation)  | Calculates an extra reward for a kick that leads to a sucessful kick off of an oponent piece | Incentivise actions that directly lead to kicking of oponent pieces |
 | CR Kicking Off Oponent Piece (Globally) | Reward for a oponent piece falling off the board | intended as a global reward similar to the human score for removing pieces from the board |

+# Ideas to try

+* Additional physical boundaries, some wall in the middel or to the sides
+* Make agent King or Queen instead of external pawn
+* How to control speed and kickforce as human?
+* Third person camera (already implemented)
+* Score board for humans (already implemented)

 # DEMO video on Friday as part of presentation: